jpthiele/dealii-Wiki/Frequently-Asked-Questions.md

 ### My program links with some template parameters but not with others.

-deall.II has many types for whose initialization you need to provide a template parameter, e.g. `SparseMatrix<double>`.
+deal.II has many types for whose initialization you need to provide a template parameter, e.g. `SparseMatrix<double>`.
 The implementation of these classes can typically be found in files ending `.templates.h`, e.g.
 `sparse_matrix.templates.h`.
 The corresponding `.cc` files, e.g.